latenitefilms/TransferToolbox/docs/how-to-use.md

 > **Default 05-31-23**

+You can handle multiple projects in that single Event, but their start timecode should all be **00:00:00:00**.

 Then, simply drag-and-drop your **Final Cut Pro (for Mac) library** onto the Library icon drop zone:

 ![](static/transfer-toolbox.png)